Description

 Jostaberries are low-maintenance but may occasionally attract pests or fungi.

-Naturally resistant to powdery mildew, rust, and leaf spot, but issues can occur in poor conditions. - Pests:
+• Disease Resistance: Naturally resistant to powdery mildew, rust, and leaf spot, but issues can occur in poor conditions.

-Aphids and spider mites may appear in dry weather.
-Birds may feed on ripe berries — use wildlife-safe netting. - Prevention:
+• Pests: Aphids and spider mites may appear in dry weather.
+Birds may feed on ripe berries.
+Use wildlife-safe netting to protect crops.

 Berries are edible, but leaves and other parts should not be consumed.
 Monitor children and pets around plants.